notdb/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

 2. Describe what it means to be mobile first vs desktop first.

+Mobile first has min-widths instead of max-widths for media queries and tends to be designed for mobile first and "blown up" rather than desktop first and "shrunk down".

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+Sets 1rem to be equal to 10px

 4. How would you describe preprocessing to someone new to CSS?

+Preproccesors allow you to write more maintainable css.
+They also output a vanilla css file to be used everywhere.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+I really like the nesting.
+Functions can be confusing but are useful as well.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.